-The Earth, which has always experienced climate variation, is undergoing a period of rapid climate change (Inkley et al 2004, Overland et al 2019).
-Climate changes in boreal and arctic regions is well documented and warming rates of surface air temperature exceeds those from other regions (Arctic Climate Impact Assessment 2005, Hinzman et al 2005, Serreze et al 2011, IPCC 2015, and IPCC 2019).
-Mean annual air temperature in Alaska has increased by 3-4° F compared to the early and mid-20th century (Thoman and Walsh 2019) and is expected to increase another 5.4 - 12.6° F by the end of the 21st century (Chapin et al 2010).
-The snow free period has increased (Hinzman et al 2005, Euskirchen et al 2006) and the snow-off date, when statewide cover of snow drops to 50%, is nearly 2 weeks earlier compared to the 1990s (Thoman and Walsh 2019).
+The Earth is undergoing a period of rapid climate change (Overland et al 2019, IPCC 2021).
+Arctic and boreal regions are experiencing 2-4 times the global average rate of climate warming (Serreze et al 2011, IPCC 2015, IPCC 2019, Previdi et al 2021, Rantanen et al 2022).
+In Alaska, mean annual air temperature has increased by 3-4° F compared to the early and mid-20th century (Thoman and McFarland 2024) and is expected to increase another 8.1 - 14.2° F by the end of the 21st century (Huntington et al 2023).
+The snow free period has increased (Lader et al 2020) and the snow-off date, when statewide cover of snow drops to 50%, is nearly two weeks earlier compared to the 1990s (Thoman and McFarland 2024).

-Wildfire seasons are starting earlier and extending later in the year, and the number of large fire years (years with >1 million acres burned) has increased in the last two decades in Alaska (AICC Fire Statistics, Grabinski and McFarland 2020).
-Research papers have predicted increased frequency, extent and severity of fires in Alaska (Flannigan et al 2013, Young et al 2016) and increased lightning, the main cause of large fires in Alaska (Bieniek et al 2020).
+Warming is resulting in hotter, drier, and longer wildfire seasons.
+Wildfire seasons are starting earlier and extending later in the year, and the number of large fire years (years with >2 million acres burned) are twice as likely as they were 30 years ago (Grabinski and McFarland 2020, Thoman and McFarland 2024).
+Researchers have predicted increased frequency, extent, and severity of fires in Alaska (Flannigan et al 2013, Young et al 2016, Phillips et al 2022, Buma et al 2022) and increased lightning and expanded geographic extent of lightning, the main cause of large fires in Alaska (Bieniek et al 2020, Thoman and McFarland 2024).
 Such changes have already affected natural systems such as vegetation, hydrology, and permafrost in Alaska and continued change could fundamentally alter boreal forest and tundra ecosystems and, consequently, wildfire frequency and severity (Box et al 2019).
-Modelling results suggest that the average area burned per decade in Alaska and Canada will double by 2041-2050 (Balshi et al 2009), and the incidence of tundra fires will increase as well (Hu et al 2015).
+Modelling results suggest that the average area burned per decade in Alaska and Canada will double by 2041-2050 (Balshi et al 2009), with fires expanding into tundra ecosystems (Hu et al 2015).
+Short-interval reburns may become more common with heightened fire frequency and extent, leading to increased cumulative burn severity and changes in vegetation (Baltzer et al 2021, Buma et al 2022).
+The change in fire regime is driven by a combination of top-down factors, such as warmer and longer summers with more lightning-producing storms, and bottom-up factors including drier fuel and soil layers (Bieniek et al 2020; Walker et al 2020).

 Documented and potential changes that may be of concern to land and fire managers include:

-- Thawing permafrost, with associated changes in vegetation and surface hydrology (Jorgenson et al 2001, Nossov et al 2013, Brown et al 2015, Biskaborn et al 2019); - Melting sea ice, which may have implications for regional weather patterns (Hu et al 2010); - Drying wetlands (Riordan et al 2006); - Changing fire regimes (Kasischke et al 2010, de Groot et al 2013), including changes in wildfire seasonality, extent, frequency, intensity and severity; - Shifts in distribution of plants and animals (Murphy et al 2010, Beck et al 2011, Holsinger et al 2019); - Increased likelihood for invasive plant establishment (Villano 2008, Wolken et al 2011); - Increased insect outbreaks and decreased forest health (Gauthier et al 2015); and - Feedbacks to climate patterns through emissions and changes in albedo (Euskirchen et al 2010, Walker et al 2019).
+- Permafrost thaw, including fire-induced thawing, with associated changes in vegetation and surface hydrology (Jorgenson et al 2001, Nossov et al 2013, Brown et al 2015, Biskaborn et al 2019, Holloway et al 2020). - Melting sea ice, which may have implications for regional weather patterns (Hu et al 2010). - Drying wetlands (Riordan et al 2006). - Changing fire regimes (Kasischke et al 2010, Turetsky et al 2011, de Groot et al 2013, Cunningham et al 2024), including changes in wildfire seasonality, extent, frequency, intensity and severity. - Shifts in distribution of plants and animals (Murphy et al 2010, Beck et al 2011, Holsinger et al 2019, Macander et al 2022). - Increased likelihood for invasive plant establishment, increased insect outbreaks, and decreased forest health (Wolken et al 2011, Gauthier 2015, Seitz et al 2024).